argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 ## Creating our ChatBot

-All the pieces are ready for our chatbot, we need to connect them and make them available in an interface.
+All the pieces are ready for our chatbot; we need to connect them and make them available in an interface.

 ### The Gradio App